abilian/abilian-sbe-monorepo/docs/contributing.md

 # Contribution Guidelines for Abilian SBE

 Thank you for your interest in contributing to Abilian SBE!
-We value the participation of each member of the Python community and want everyone to have an enjoyable and fulfilling experience.
-Accordingly, everyone who participates in Abilian SBE is expected to show respect and courtesy to other community members at all times.
+We value the contributions of each member of the community and strive to create an environment where everyone can engage productively and respectfully.
+As part of the Abilian SBE community, all participants are expected to act with courtesy and professionalism at all times.

 ## Ways to Contribute

-There are many ways to contribute to this project:
+There are many ways to get involved and contribute to the project:

-- **Submitting bug reports and feature requests:** Please use the [GitHub Issues](https://github.com/abilian/abilian-sbe-monorepo/issues) page to report issues and suggest features.
+- **Submit Bug Reports and Feature Requests:** Use the [GitHub Issues page](https://github.com/abilian/abilian-sbe-monorepo/issues) to report bugs or propose new features.
+Please ensure your reports are clear and detailed.
-- **Improving [the documentation](https://github.com/abilian/abilian-sbe-monorepo/tree/main/docs):** Enhance or clarify documentation to make it more understandable.
+- **Improve [Documentation](https://github.com/abilian/abilian-sbe-monorepo/tree/main/docs):** Help us enhance and clarify the documentation to ensure it is accurate and easy to understand.
-- **Submitting [pull requests](https://github.com/abilian/abilian-sbe-monorepo/pulls):** Changes to the codebase or documentation can be proposed using pull requests (PRs).
+- **Submit [Pull Requests](https://github.com/abilian/abilian-sbe-monorepo/pulls):** Propose changes to the codebase or documentation by submitting pull requests (PRs).

+## Architecture Decision Records (ADRs)

+A significant part of shaping the future of Abilian SBE involves participating in the review and creation of **[Architecture Decision Records](../notes/adrs) (ADRs)**.
+These documents capture major architectural decisions and guide the project’s long-term technical direction.
+Contributions that involve new features or significant changes should refer to, or propose, an ADR to ensure structured and transparent decision-making.
+Please consult the existing ADRs before suggesting changes that may affect the project’s architecture.

 ## Pull Request Process

-1. **Fork and Clone the Repository:** Start by forking the repository and then clone it locally to make changes.
+1. **Fork and Clone the Repository:** Begin by forking the repository and cloning it to your local environment for development.

-2. **Create a New Branch:** Make a new branch for your changes.
-Branch names should be descriptive and reflect the issue/feature being addressed.
+2. **Create a New Branch:** Work on a dedicated branch for your changes.
+Use a descriptive branch name that reflects the issue or feature you are addressing.

-3. **Code Conventions:** Follow the existing coding conventions in the project.
-This includes style, formatting, and writing clean, readable code.
+3. **Follow Code Conventions:** Adhere to the project’s coding standards, including style, formatting, and clean code practices.

-4. **Add Tests:** If you are adding new functionality, write tests that cover the new code.
+4. **Add Tests:** If your contribution adds new functionality, include tests to ensure the code behaves as expected.

-5. **Check for Existing Issues or PRs:** Before submitting your own, check if there's an existing issue or PR addressing the same problem.
+5. **Check Existing Issues and PRs:** Before submitting your changes, verify if there are any existing issues or PRs related to the same problem to avoid duplication.

-6. **Write Meaningful Commit Messages:** Commit messages should clearly describe what the commit does.
-Reference related issues or PRs if applicable.
+6. **Write Meaningful Commit Messages:** Ensure your commit messages clearly describe the changes made.
+Reference any relevant issue or PR numbers.

-7. **Run Tests and Linting:** Ensure that all tests pass and that your code adheres to the project's linting standards.
+7. **Run Tests and Linting:** Make sure that all tests pass and that your code complies with the project’s linting standards.

-8. **Update Documentation:** If you make changes to any code that affects how users interact with the project, update the relevant documentation.
+8. **Update Documentation:** If your changes affect the user-facing aspects of the project, update the corresponding documentation.

-9. **Submit the PR:** Push your changes to your fork and submit a pull request back to the main repository.
-In the PR, describe what the changes do and mention any relevant issue numbers.
+9. **Submit the PR:** Push your changes to your fork and open a pull request.
+In your PR description, explain the purpose of the changes and include any relevant issue numbers.

-10. **Code Review:** Once a PR is submitted, maintainers will review it.
-Be open to feedback and make necessary adjustments.
+10. **Engage in Code Review:** Once your PR is submitted, maintainers will review your changes.
+Be open to feedback and be prepared to make revisions if necessary.

 ## Questions or Suggestions

-Feel free to open an issue in the repository if you have any questions, suggestions, or need guidance regarding contributing.
+If you have questions, suggestions, or need help contributing, feel free to open an issue in the repository.
+We're happy to assist.

-Again, thanks for your interest in contributing to Abilian SBE.
-We look forward to your contributions!
+Thank you again for your interest in contributing to Abilian SBE.
+Your input helps make the project better, and we look forward to collaborating with you!